trofi/trofi.github.io.gen/posts/314-Zero-Hydra-Failures-towards-24.05-NixOS-release.md

 to it by adding a specific label.
 One of the maintainers will have to do it.

-Otherwise contributing to `ZHF` is very easy.
+Otherwise, contributing to `ZHF` is very easy.
 Give it a try!

 Have fun!